-I use ES40 clay which is ideal for hand building and has a white bodied finish when biscuit fired.
+I use ES40 clay which is ideal for hand building and has a white bodied finish when bisque fired.
 Generally I cut out my own proforma templates in clay a bit like a dressmaker/tailor.
-This enables me to keep my sizes disciplined as I have a tendency to work large.
+This enables me to keep my sizes disciplined.
 I form and sculpt the subject matter using different dryness of clay depending on what I wish to achieve with either the form or surface texture.

-After the final firing I add the finishing touches to the hare by applying enamel paint to the eyes to bring the hare's soul and personality to life.
+When the glazing and firing process has been completed I add the finishing touches to the hare by applying gilded patina and finally enamel paint to the eyes to bring the hare's soul and personality to life.